Octachron/olivine/README.md

 # Type mapping

-Each type definition is mapped to a submodule with a type t.
+Each type definition is mapped to a module `Vk.Types.Type_name` which defines a main type `t`.
-Externally, this type `Type_name.t` is reexported as `type_name` All type definitions comes with a pretty-printer definition and a variety of helper functions.
+All type definitions comes with a pretty-printer definition and a variety of helper functions.